bwatring/bwatring/README.md

 ### Brynna Watring 👋
 Hello World
-**`Software Enginner UTSA`**
+**`Federal Software Enginner @ Accenture`**

-I'm a computer science student at UTSA.
-I graduate in May of 2023.
-I am currently seeking jobs in software development non specific however any branch or field under that way.
+I was a computer science student at UTSA.
+I graduated in May of 2023.
+I am currently a federal software engineer at the associate level.
 I love creating things and coding projects that are built from the ground up.
 I love  planning and designing all the way to solving real-life problems with code.

    <p align="left">